Citon/encrarch/encrarch-README.txt

  - Once encryption completes for the file, it is renamed to *SOURCEFILENAME*

 * While running, encrarch logs messages to STDERR and to syslog using the the DAEMON facility.
 In most cases, this means messages appear in /var/log/messages.
 * When complete, the free space in *destroot* is again checked.
-A preemtive warning is sent if the next run would fail due to limited free space.
+A preemptive warning is sent if the next run would fail due to limited free space.
 * If *emailon* is set, email notification will be sent on and error (if set to "error") or for either and error or a normal result (if set to "all")
 * If *tempbase* IS set and *temppreserve* is NOT set, files are removed from *tempbase*